sky-uk/feed/README.md

 ### SSL termination on feed-ingress

 SSL termination can be done on feed-ingress.
-This approach still requires a layer 4 load balancer, eg. ELB or IPVS with GORB, in front.
+This approach still requires a layer 4 load balancer, eg. ELB or IPVS, in front.

 For the moment you can setup a default wildcard ssl:
 ```